ganapasaimanoj/GitHub-API/README.md

 # GitHub-API
-Fetch Github Users using GITHUB API
+Fetch Github Users using GITHUB API and display them.